-Lago Chungará is a high mountain lake at an elevation of 4.517m (14,820ft) above the sea level, located in the Andean Altiplano, in northern Chile.
+Lago Chungará is a high mountain lake at an elevation of 4.517m (14,820ft) above the sea level, located in the Andean Altiplano, in the extreme north of Chile.
 It’s the 10th highest lake in South America.

 The road to the lake is called Ruta (Carretera Internacionl CH11) 11.
 It’s paved, with heavy traffic, especially trucks.
 Located within the Arica y Parinacota Region in the Lauca National Park, the road is 25km long, running west-east from Parinacota, one of the highest elevation human habitations in the world in Putre towards Chungara-Tambo Quemado Pass.